Learn to Hunt

 You should also consider testing shallow wells periodically for pesticides.

-Private wells don't have mandated state or national water quality standards.
+Private wells do not fall under mandated state or national water quality standards.
 Because of this, you should use the Environmental Protection Agency (EPA) contaminant standards for public water supplies as the recommended standards for your private water supply.

 For more information on specific water testing you may want to consider, please contact the